Avyrra/Extended-Typography-Styles/README.md

 ## Updates!
 04/09/2025 - Added Workspace Editor Snippet.
 Allows you to edit your workspace width and a align it left while maintaining the width.
+04/23/2025 - Added Table Styles Snippet.
+Allows you to format various aspects of tables.

 ## FAQ